markdryan/specasm/docs/specasm.md

 These are both linker directives rather than assembler directives.
 The target of these directives are not included directly into the current source file.
 Instead they are added to the final binary when it is linked.
 The '-' directive is intended to be used to create custom libraries or to split your program into multiple folders.
 The '+' directive is intended to be used to include .x files from a future Specasm standard library.
 The trailing '.x' extension in <filename> is optional.

+If the path passed to a '-' or a '+' directive is itself a directory, Specasm (v8 and above) will add all the .x files it can find in that directory, and only that directory, to the final binary.

-Here are some examples of their use
+Here are some examples of '-' and '+'

 ```
 ; include /specasm/gr/rows.x